intave/documentation/mechanics/checks-09-physics.md

 ### Detection
 By comparing player movement with its own simulations of game code, the physics check can spot almost all movement cheats.
-Spanning over thousands of lines of code in more than a hundred class files, it is the most complicated check in Intave.<br>
+Spanning over thousands of lines of code in more than a hundred class files, it is the most sophisticated check in Intave.<br>

 ::: details Supported features
 The simulations account for<br>